Ultimate Guide to Cutting off Toxic Friends: Signs of a Toxic Friend + How to Pull off a Friendship Breakup

 9. You resent them.

-10. You’re frequently appalled, surprised or hurt by their behaviour.
+10. You’re frequently appalled, surprised or hurt by their behavior.

 11. You occasionally think, “Things would be better between us, if only she/he….”

-If you fit most of the signs above, it’s probably best to say goodbye to your toxic friend for good.
+If you fit most of the signs above, it’s may be best to say goodbye to your toxic friend for good.
 Your mental health always take priority.
 Now the question is, how?

 Ghosting a Toxic Friend

-Usually, ghosting a friend is a big no no. But with a toxic person, the rules should change if it means protecting yourself from further emotional damage.
+Usually, ghosting a friend is a big no no. But with a person showing signs of a toxic friend, the rules should change if it means protecting yourself from further emotional damage.
 Even still, the answer to this ultimately depends on the person and your friendship with them.

 If you’ve already told them you don’t want to be friends anymore, and they’re now harassing you with provoking texts…go ahead and block ‘em indefinitely to end the madness and move on with your life.
 Feels good, doesn’t it?